containrrr/watchtower/docs/arguments.md

 **Do not** update containers that have `com.centurylinklabs.watchtower.enable` label set to false and no `--label-enable` argument is passed.
 Note that only one or the other (targeting by enable label) can be used at the same time to target containers.

 ## Without updating containers
 Will only monitor for new images, send notifications and invoke the [pre-check/post-check hooks](https://containrrr.dev/watchtower/lifecycle-hooks/), but will **not** update the containers.

-> **⚠️ Please note**
->
-> Due to Docker API limitations the latest image will still be pulled from the registry.
+!!! note Due to Docker API limitations the latest image will still be pulled from the registry.
-> The HEAD digest checks allows watchtower to skip pulling when there are no changes, but to know *what* has changed
-> it will still do a pull whenever the repository digest doesn't match the local image digest.
+The HEAD digest checks allows watchtower to skip pulling when there are no changes, but to know *what* has changed it will still do a pull whenever the repository digest doesn't match the local image digest.

 ```
             Argument: --monitor-only